 Your Child is More Likely to Be Successful

-Support Their Mental & Emotional Health
+You Support Their Mental & Emotional Health

 Playing sports can be a way for youngsters to unwind, but the activity can also be very demanding.
 This is especially true if you’re parenting a teenager.
 Adolescence is a turbulent time, and a teen’s mental health is especially vulnerable during this period.
 This page has a list of additional teenage mental health references and resources for more advice.
 When a parent is involved, a teen can feel as though there’s far more endorsement for them.
 You’re aware of how much you care about your teen, but it never hurts to demonstrate it.
 Be sure to discuss mental health issues with your son or daughter in an understanding manner that gives them plenty of room to speak and share their thoughts.

-Establishing a Closer Bond
+You Establish a Closer Bond

-This article says that if you want to connect with your kids, you need to be involved with their interests.
+This parenting blog says that if you want to connect with your kids, you need to be involved with their interests.
 Your opinion does matter to them, and they’ll feel better if they see that you’re enthusiastic about their pursuits.
 Even if you don’t know much about their sport or their specific experiences, ask them questions that will let them discuss things openly.
 You can create a strong dialogue between the two of you, and your child will be more excited about his or her athletic career and hopes for the future.

 Being involved with your kids’ sports doesn’t mean you should be overbearing or combative with their coaches or other parents.
 Even if your youngster doesn’t go on to pursue an athletic career, he or she can still look back on this time with fondness, not only for how it helped build personal skills, but also because it brought you two closer together.